Electrician running wires through conduit.

 Are electricians required to have a license, permit, or bond?

-In most states, electrical businesses are required to be licensed and carry certain types of insurance and bonds.
+Similar to masons and HVAC contractors, electrical businesses are required to be licensed and carry certain types of insurance and bonds in most states.
 Even in states that don’t require licensure, you might still need a license at the local level to work as an electrician.

 Typically, you'll work for about four years as an apprentice in the electrical trade under the supervision of a master electrician, before being able to take the licensing exam within your state.

-Additionally, having the right permits show you run a reputable business, and buying insurance and bonds reassures your customers they won’t be held liable for damages if something goes wrong.
+Additionally, having the right permits shows you run a reputable business, and buying insurance and bonds reassures your customers they won’t be held liable for damages if something goes wrong.

 Some state and local governments require specific insurance and bonds, like workers' compensation, commercial auto, or various types of surety bonds.